mikechen66/keras_frcnn_tf2/README.md

 ## Update

-This code is upgraded to support both TensorFlow 2.3 keras 2.4.
+The applications is upgraded to support both TensorFlow 2.3 keras 2.4.
 If you have any issues, please keep in touch.

 ## Requirements